myplaceonline/myplaceonline/doc/Development.md

   * Follow instructions in email_server.sh to add domain & users
 * Create WebsiteDomain with all of the hosting details filled out and update verified = true on it
 * Update cubevar_app_letsencrypt_tls_domains and cubevar_app_tls_domains in envars_production.sh and run posixcube.sh -z frontend
-* Set homepage to public if particular object
+* Set homepage to public if it's a particular object (e.g. /model/N)
 * Log into frontend and run the commands in /etc/cron.d/letsencrypt
 * Update local/maintenance*.sh